Meetings on Ships: Planning Differences

-With a cruise, there’s no such thing as a “24-hour hold on the ballroom” for your meeting because, instead of various behind-the-scenes function rooms, cruise ships offer a variety of dramatically decorated public rooms which passengers use almost around the clock.
-These public rooms can be reserved on selected days at specific times for private functions — pre-planning with the cruise line is the key to success.
+When planning meetings on ships, there’s no such thing as a “24-hour hold on the ballroom” for your meeting because, instead of various behind-the-scenes function rooms, cruise ships offer a variety of dramatically decorated public rooms which passengers use almost around the clock.
+These public rooms can be reserved on selected days at specific times for private functions — pre-planning your meetings on ships with the cruise line is the key to success.

 When one cruise ends, another begins the same day.
 Turn-around time for ships in port is often only 8 hours or less, so meeting planners usually can access their ship only a couple of hours ahead of their attendees instead of a couple of days as with a resort.
 In fact, everyone generally embarks within a 4-hour window of time.
 This means you really have to be ready to hit the ground running….